RichardLiuCoding/aespm/README.md

 ```

 This is particularly useful when you need to track many different data formats (list, np.ndarray, tensors) when integrating with machine learning algorithms.

-For more detailed examples, please take a look at tutorials and example notebooks in **aespm/notebooks** folder.

 ## Combinatorial library exploration
 [Link](https://drive.google.com/file/d/1kcdGX46scTYePuiLnQiLbcp94MKt3_AG/view?usp=sharing) to the video of combinatorial exploration on a grid.